Banzly/banzly.github.io/_posts/2023-06-04-Ropemporium.md

 * `ROP chain = offset_padding + pop_rdi_ret_gadget + bin_cat_command + system_addr`

-Now we just need to find the buffer overflow offset.
+To find the `buffer overflow offset`, we can analyze the content of the RSP register.
+By `comparing` the original value of RSP before the buffer overflow with the modified value after the overflow, we can determine the offset.
+In this case, it seems to be `40 bytes`.

-Now that we have the content of the RSP register, all it is left us to do to be able to find the `offset 40`
+With the offset value determined, we can proceed to construct our exploit.
+We need to include the extra pop rdi; ret address for 64-bit architecture, the address for `/bin/cat flag.txt`, and the address of the `usefulFunction` that executes the injected command to retrieve the `flag`.

-Now that we have the offset, the extra `pop rdi ; ret address (for 64bit users)`, the address for the `/bin/cat flag.txt` and the usefulFunction system call address (which is the function that we want to `jump` to because is the one that is going to execute the previously inject command to get us th flag) we are ready to create our exploit.
+In the provided script, the `ELF functions` are used to encapsulate the information about the `split ELF file`.
+The script creates a process to launch the ELF file, and then the payload is constructed.

-this script, I start by using the ELF functions to encapsulate the information about the ELF file given as an argument, the split in our case.
-Then, I created a process p that is responsible to launch the ELF file in the path, which is given as an argument.
-After this initialization process, it is time to create the payload.
+The payload consists of junk characters (a 40-byte random array in this case) to fill the buffer.
+For 64-bit architecture, the pop rdi; ret ROP gadget address is added to pass the argument `(/bin/cat flag.txt)` to the system call in a register.
+Finally, the address of the usefulFunction containing the system call is added to the payload.

-The idea is simple.
-We simply have to first add `the junk (a 40 bytes long random array of characters, in our case A)`.
-After this, because I am in a 64bit architecture I had to pass the argument `(/bin/call flag.txt)` to the system call in a register, to do so I added a `pop rdi ; ret ROPgadget address`, the one we discovered in step 5.
-Afterward, I had to add the system() call address in the `usefulFunction` to the payload.
-Making it like this:
+Overall, the script sets up the environment, constructs the payload with the necessary addresses and values, and executes the exploit to retrieve the flag.

 * `payload = 40 bytes of junk + pop_rdi_ret_address + bin_cat_address + system_call_address`